By Gilly Carr

 (Wilfred Dupont, May 1945, TNA WO 311/11)

 A little more about Duport’s story can be gleaned from a court charge sheet, now existing in Guernsey’s Island Archives.
 This stated that on 7 August 1943, Duport was sentenced by judgement of the Army Tribunal St.L.
 303/43 in Guernsey for ‘spreading anti-German information and abusing the occupying power’.
 He was given a three month sentence of imprisonment, of which three weeks was to be served as ‘close arrest’, with the balance suspended on 14 August 1943 on probation until the end of the war.
-From the available information, we cannot say for sure whether this was a separate offence to that which Duport described above.
+This was separate offence to that which Duport described above.
 We can say, however, that Duport did not spend time in Guernsey Prison for this offence as his name does not appear in the register.
-We do not know what ‘close arrest’ meant for those working in Alderney at this time, and it is possible that he was sent to Alderney Gaol or sent to work on a particular working party.
+We do not know what ‘close arrest’ meant for those working in Alderney at this time, and it is possible that he was sent to Alderney Gaol or sent to work on a particular working party, perhaps in Cherbourg.
 This first offence may be the reason why he was subsequently sent to Norderney Concentration Camp a year later for ‘not working’.

 While the Frank Falla Archive does not usually record imprisonments in Alderney because Islanders usually arrived in the Island voluntarily, it has made a small number of exceptions in order to show the perilousness of the existence of Islanders who worked on the farms in Alderney during the Occupation.
 If they got on the wrong side of the occupiers, they could find themselves imprisoned in Alderney Gaol or one of the labour camps in the Island.
 They were also witnesses to human rights abuses in the island.
 Attempts by the Frank Falla Archive to contact authorities in Alderney today to study records of the prison has not yet resulted in any response.
 It is unknown whether – and is probably unlikely that – any such prison records still survive, but this cannot yet be stated with any certainty.